A person who is very knowledgeable and enthusiastic about an activity, subject, or pastime.

 SUSTAINABLE SEAFOOD SPECIALIST

 Justin has a passion for promoting local and sustainable food systems.
-He spent his master’s on ten organic farms across Canada and back, and the past four years connecting community-based fishermen with high value markets.
+He spent his master’s on ten organic farms across Canada and back, and the past five years connecting community-based fishermen with high-value markets.
 He brings a specialization in creating transparent, traceable value chains that support small-scale low-impact producers.
 Visiting his tiny off-grid cottage in a rocky fishing village on the Bay of Fundy since his youth, Justin has always had a deep connection to the sea.
 When he’s not hiding out there, he’s in Halifax enjoying his community, running in the forest, or making a campfire with friends.

 CARLOS URETA MORI